isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_KPROBE.md

 There are two methods of attaching probe programs with variations for uprobes.
 The "legacy" way involves the manual creation of a `k{ret}probe` or `u{ret}probe` event via the [`DebugFS`](https://www.kernel.org/doc/html/next/filesystems/debugfs.html) and then attaching a BPF program to that event via the `perf_event_open` syscall.

-The newer method uses BPF links to do both the probe event creation and attaching in one.
+The newer method uses BPF links to do both the probe event creation and attaching in one for multiple probes.
+Single probes can, however, still be attached via the `perf_event_open` syscall but require different parameters and need to utilize BPF links afterwards.

 ### Legacy kprobe attaching